Kia Optima Insurance Rates

 Rates are averaged for all Kia Optima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Kia Optima Insurance
+How to Shop for the Best Kia Optima Insurance

-The list below is a summary of the data that was touched on above.
+The following is a brief recap of the primary concepts that were touched on above.

-- Drivers considered higher risk who have multiple accidents or major violations may be required to pay an average of $1,490 more every year for car insurance
+- Drivers considered higher risk who tend to receive serious violations could be forced to pay on average $1,490 more every year for Optima insurance

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Optima car insurance rates.
 Take advantage of our free quote tool below to compare quotes from top companies right now.